EU Time Tracking Law – Construction Compliance: Digital Site Management Can Save You from Costly Mistakes?

 What Are Social ID Cards and Why Are They Exploding Across Europe?

-A groundbreaking FIEC (European Construction Industry Federation) report shows that Social ID Cards are rapidly becoming the gold standard for workforce verification.
+A groundbreaking FIEC (European Construction Industry Federation) report shows that Social ID Cards are rapidly becoming the gold standard for workforce verification, especially as European working time regulations and cross-border compliance requirements become stricter.

 What Do They Do?